We pledge to provide straight talk from our NNINS Virginia insurance experts. Read the Northern Neck Insurance Integrity Promise.

 How to stay safe during severe weather

-- If you lose power, avoid using candles.
-If necessary, keep them at least 3 feet away from children, pets, and anything flammable.
+• If you lose power, avoid using candles.
+Keep them at least 3 feet away from children, pets, and anything flammable if necessary.

 How to keep your pets and livestock safe

-- Bring your animals inside and ensure that your horses and livestock have unimpeded access to shelter, food, and clean water.
+• Bring your animals inside and ensure your horses and livestock have unimpeded access to shelter, food, and clean water.

 How to stay safe after severe weather